rackerlabs/technical-blog/_posts/2015-08-13-install-openstack-from-source5.md

     | tenant_id         | 9d314f96330a4e459420623a922e2c09          |
     +-------------------+-------------------------------------------+

-And boot an instance named MyFirstInstance using the previously loaded image named cirros-qcow2 using a flavor with id 1:
+And boot an instance named MyFirstInstance, using the previously loaded image named cirros-qcow2, using a flavor with id 1:

     root@controller:~# nova boot --image cirros-qcow2 --flavor 1 MyFirstInstance
     +--------------------------------------+-----------------------------------------------------+